Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 My use of rewards started as a way to speed up the children's potty training.
 I must admit, I dreaded changing diapers.
 The little kids on two legs were peeing and pooping machines.

-I never had changed a diaper before, so Miss Sherry was nice enough to take care of this the first days so as not to gross me out.
+I had never changed a diaper before, so Miss Sherry was nice enough to take care of this the first few days so as not to gross me out.

 While you would imagine a diaper would nicely contain messes, I soon discovered that diapers often weren't enough.
 I have seen liquid poop seep right through a child's diaper and then on me when the child sat on my lap.
 Yuck!
 Phew!
 Gag!

 I swear I was gagging a whole lot those first days and even the mere sight of chocolate pudding, which was often served after lunch, had me gagging, too, and the kids were laughing.